ChatGPT and the Evolving Field of Artificial Intelligence (AI)

 Where might this go next?

 The release of ChatGPT has spurred significant movement from both collaborators and competitors.
-Microsoft has already incorporated GPT-3 into Azure, and is already incorporating elements of it into Word, Outlook, and Bing to increase their competition with Google.
-It had already been integrated in 2022 into GitHub Copilot, a coding production service (and another Microsoft product).
+Microsoft has already incorporated GPT-3 into Azure and incorporated elements into Word, Outlook, and Bing to increase its competition with Google.
+It was already integrated in 2022 into GitHub Copilot, a coding production service (and another Microsoft product).
 Soon, we’ll also see the release of Microsoft Designer, an alternative to design tools like Canva and Visme.
-We can also expect other tools to develop from the GPT-3 (or GPT-4) protocol, as OpenAI offers subscription-based API access, allowing developers to create apps using the LLM as a backbone.
+We can also expect other tools to develop using the GPT-3 (or GPT-4) protocol, as OpenAI offers subscription-based API access, allowing developers to create apps using the LLM as a backbone.

+Over the next several years, we will see our search behaviors augmented with chatbot interactions.
 Google, Amazon, and other large tech organizations have all released similar managed-development platforms for their LLMs over the past three years (see the timeline in How did the technology develop? for details).
-Google has begun releasing consumer-level AI tools, including a chatbot like ChatGPT named Bard (Milmo, 2023).
+Google has released consumer-level AI tools, including a chatbot named Bard (Milmo, 2023).
 Facebook released a similar chatbot a few months prior to ChatGPT.
-AI chatbot growth is also international – for example, many organizations in China are also rapidly moving forward with the release of similar tools (Yang, 2023).
+AI chatbot growth is also international – for example, Baidu in China is rapidly moving forward with the release of Ernie (Yang, 2023).
 Considering the initial steps being taken, these tools will likely have a significant impact, particularly on how we use search engines to find information.

 Businesses will begin to look to incorporate these tools into services or processes.
-Many industries, such as healthcare, agriculture, insurance, food production and customer service already have forms of AI built into systems which could be enhanced or complemented with what LLMs offer (Wallis and Mac, 2018).
-In all, the rapidly changing field of AI will likely be a prominent element of research and development projects for both businesses and research initiatives over the coming years.
+Many industries, such as healthcare, agriculture, insurance, food production, and customer service, already have forms of AI built into systems that could be enhanced or complemented with what LLMs offer (Wallis and Mac, 2018).
+The rapidly changing field of AI will likely be a prominent element of research and development projects for both businesses and research initiatives over the coming years.

 How can I learn more?

-Consider attending some of the workshops available from Teaching and Learning on AI, ChatGPT and a variety of teaching considerations.
+Consider attending some of the workshops available from Teaching and Learning on generative AI.

-The Université de Montreal has established the Montreal Artificial Intelligence Ethics Institute (MAIEI), which has established the Montreal Declaration of Responsible AI, which offers 10 guiding principles to lead AI development.
-Review the signatories to see the impact on Canadian and global AI partners.
+The Université de Montreal has established the Montreal Artificial Intelligence Ethics Institute (MAIEI), which has established the Montreal Declaration of Responsible AI, which offers ten guiding principles to lead AI development.

 Works Consulted